shenwei356/csvtk/doc/docs/usage.md

   -f, --fields string         key field, column name or index (default "1") -i, --ignore-case           ignore case
   -v, --invert                invert match
+  -n, --no-highlight          no highlight for matched data. use this in Windows if highlight does not work.
   -p, --pattern value         query pattern (multiple values supported) (default []) -P, --pattern-file string   pattern files (could also be CSV format) -r, --use-regexp            patterns are regular expression